-Mumbai: US chipmaker Intel has trained as many as 99,000 developers, students and professors in artificial intelligence (AI) in India since April 2017, against a target of 15,000 for the first year of its programme, according to the tech major.
+US chipmaker Intel has trained as many as 99,000 developers, students and professors in Artificial Intelligence (AI) in India since April 2017, against a target of 15,000 for the first year of its programme, according to the tech major.

 The programme was launched in April 2017 and the initial target was for a year ending April 2018, he said, adding the programme is aimed to democratising AI through collaborations with partners and customers.
 Intel powers as much as 97 per cent of data centre servers running AI workloads at present in the world.